Wondering what to pack for our trips to Iceland in early October?

 Below are some suggestions for footwear, pick the one you’ll feel most comfortable in depending on your budget and likelihood of getting cold feet.

-If you are buying a new pair of boots, we recommend you break them in and wear them out before the trip so they don’t cause blisters.
+If you are buying a new pair of boots, I recommend you break them in and wear them out before the trip so they don’t cause blisters.
 Better yet, consider borrowing a pair from a friend if you don’t think you’ll be using them again.

-Besides hardcore all weather boots, we also recommend you pack a lighter pair of shoes for dinner and to wear at the hotel.
+Besides hardcore all weather boots, I also recommend you pack a lighter pair of shoes for dinner and to wear at the hotel.
 You don’t want to bring your muddy boots to dinner and you will probably feel more comfortable wearing something lighter and with more mobility.

 As mentioned before, Icelanders are very casual so even a pair of sneakers will do, you don’t have to wear heels or fancy shoes.